Ensuring Access to Food Resources for Students Experiencing Homelessness

 - USDA policy permits liaisons and shelter directors to obtain free school meals for students by providing a list of names with effective dates.

-- Notifying nutrition staff through email is allowable and many district liaisons or building points of contact communicate via email when students are identified.
+- Notifying school nutrition staff by email is permitted.
+Many district liaisons or building points of contact use email to inform staff when students are identified.

 Developed by: Christi DeChamps, Former McKinney-Vento Homeless Liaison in Appleton Area School District, WI; Current Social Work Consultant in CESA 6, WI